Meizu M5 Note

 The Meizu M5 Note is a smartphone designed and produced by the Chinese manufacturer Meizu, which runs on Flyme OS, Meizu's modified Android operating system.
-It is the company's latest model of M series, succeeding the Meizu M3 Note.
+It was the successor of the Meizu M3 Note.
 It was unveiled on December 6, 2016 in Beijing.

 History

-On October 31, 2016 Meizu officially launched the M5 in Beijing.
+On October 31, 2016, Meizu officially launched the M5 in Beijing.

 Later in December, Meizu announced and unveiled the M5 Note, targeted at budget-conscious consumers looking for a decent mid-range device.

 Release

 Pre-orders for the M5 Note began after the launch event on December 8, 2016.
-Sales in mainland China began on December, 2016.
+Sales in mainland China began in December 2016.

-Features
+Specifications

 Flyme

-The M5 was released with Flyme OS version 5, a modified operating system based on Android Marshmallow.
+The M5 was released with Flyme OS version 5.2.11.1G, a modified operating system based on Android Marshmallow.It is updated to Flyme 7.1.0.0G based on Android Marshmallow.

 Hardware and design

-The Meizu M5 Note has a MTK6755M octa-core processor with an array of ten ARM Cortex CPU cores, an ARM Mali-T860 GPU and 3 to 4 GB of RAM LPDDR3 (depending on the version 16/32 or 64 GB).
-Unlike most other Android smartphones, the M5 Note has neither capacitive buttons nor on-screen buttons; the functionality of these keys is implemented using a technology which makes use of gestures with the home screen button, which also acts as a fingerprint sensor.
-The haptic technology that debuted on the Meizu M3, which allows the user to perform a different action by pressing the touchscreen instead of tapping, also features on the M5.
+The Meizu M5 Note has a MTK6755 octa-core processor with an array of ten ARM Cortex CPU cores, an ARM Mali-T860MP2 GPU and 3 to 4 GB of RAM LPDDR3 (depending on the version 16/32 or 64 GB).
+Unlike most other Android smartphones, the M5 Note has neither capacitive buttons nor on-screen buttons; the functionality of these keys is implemented using a technology which makes use of gestures with the home screen button, which also acts as a fingerprint sensor, called mBack.The haptic technology that debuted on the Meizu M3, which allows the user to perform a different action by pressing the touchscreen instead of tapping, also features on the M5.
 The M5 Note has a 5.5-inch LTPS IPS LCD multi-touch capacitive touchscreen display with a resolution of 1920 by 1080 pixels, and a pixel density of 403 ppi.

-The device has a volume/zoom control and the power/lock button on the right side and a 3.5mm TRS audio jack.
+The device has a volume/zoom control and the power/lock button on the right side and a 3.5 mm TRS audio jack.
 Like its predecessor, it uses USB Micro-B for both connectivity and charging.

 The device has front and back cameras, with resolutions of 5 megapixels and 13 megapixels, respectively.

 The M5 Note is available in four colours: champagne gold, silver, grey, and blue; and comes with either 16, 32 or 64 GB of internal storage.

+Camera

+The Meizu M5 Note features a 13 MP main camera with an f/2.2 aperture and phase detection autofocus (PDAF); it is equipped with a dual-LED dual-tone flash.
+The phone is capable of recording videos in 1080p resolution at 30 frames per second. it has a 5 MP front-facing camera with an f/2.0 aperture.